Sopage/flutter_vless/README.md

 - Flutter SDK (the minimum supported version used by the package).
 - Android: recommended `minSdkVersion` >= 23; set `targetSdkVersion` to a recent API.
 - iOS: `iOS Deployment Target` >= 15.0 (may vary depending on Network Extension usage).
+- Windows: Windows 10 or later.
+Admin rights may be required for full VPN mode (TUN/TAP interface).
 - Running VPN mode on iOS requires Network Extension and a provisioning profile that allows it.

 ---